villevaltonen/gymlog-api/README.md

 3. Run the tests with ```go test -v``` or the app with ```go build && ./gymlog-go```

 ### TODO:
-- Script the testing from container setup to tearing it down
-- Finish Docker compose
 - JWT-authentication
 - REST APIs for user mgmt
-- Make DB accessible from routers in other packages